UT Tyler Department of Computer Science

 I would like to welcome all prospective students to the Computer Science Department at the University of Texas at Tyler.
 We look forward to communicating with you regarding your interest in our programs in the future.

 The Department of Computer Science aspires to prepare students for the challenges of the dynamic world of cyberspace.
 The department offers a broad spectrum and growing set of programs at both the undergraduate and graduate level that reflect the current and future environment within information technology and all computing fields.
-The department currently offers a B.S in Computer Science, a B. S. in Computer Information Systems, and M.S. in Computer Science.
+The department currently offers a B.S in Computer Science, a B. S. in Computer Information Systems, a B. S. in Information Technology, and M.S. in Computer Science.
 All of these programs are theoretically based but are responsive to the rapid pace of technological development.

 First and foremost, the Computer Science faculty have a tremendous commitment to classroom activities and students.
 Excellent teaching is the primary focal point of the department.
 Students are introduced to programming, database, networking, computer architecture, cybersecurity, cloud computing, computer graphics, and many other topics.
 At the same, students are introduced to the importance of professional ethics and social responsibility.
 Each curriculum is designed to provide students with significant individual and team-oriented design experiences, opportunities to develop their oral and written communication skills.
 Additionally, students are provided the opportunity to interface with the profession through avenues such as cooperative education, professional society activities, student internships, and professional speakers.